Ruffiliate

 Stores grouped by intent score.
 Klaviyo adoption rate per tier.

-42 stores (27.3%) have no detectable Klaviyo or Mailchimp installation.
-This cohort is not structurally uniform — it includes both minimal storefronts and high-complexity catalog operations.
+834 stores (36.5%) have no detectable email/CRM tool footprint across the enriched tool set.
+This cohort is not structurally uniform — it includes both minimal storefronts and higher-complexity catalog operations.

 That segment is worth naming precisely: stores that have built the structural prerequisites for lifecycle marketing but have not yet connected a CRM tool to act on them.
 Whether that reflects prioritization or capability, the gap is concrete and measurable from the outside.